DEC CREDITS APPROVED

 Peter Schmidt, Compostwerks, Inc.

-Workshop 5, Insect and Weed Control on Ornamentals, Trees and Turf Using Biological and Non-chemical Practices
+Workshop 3, 11:20pm-12:20pm Insect, Disease and Weed Control on Ornamentals, Trees and Turf Using Natural and Non-chemical Practices (Hour 1)

 Al Lane, Professional Tree & Turf Supply Co.

-Mr. Lane presented a detailed overview of specific natural, organic, and biological products for insect control on ornamentals, trees and residential turf.
-Insect control products discussed included horticultural oils, insecticidal soaps and pyrethrum, among others.
-Weed control products included a discussion of corn gluten, iron HEDTA and citrus oils.
-The presentation also focused on methodology and timing applications for the best results.
+Mr. Lane’s comprehensive two-hour course will present a detailed overview of specific natural, organic, and biological products for insect control on ornamentals, trees and residential turf.
+Insect control products to be discussed will include horticultural oils, insecticidal soaps and pyrethrum, among others.
+Weed control products will include a discussion of corn gluten, iron HEDTA and citrus oils.
+The presentation will also focus on methodology and timing applications for the best results

 2012 VENDORS INCLUDED: